-- The DCHC MPO's new interactive website allows easy access to all plans and programs and the new online funding database application.
-The DCHC MPO has started interactive mapping on their website as well.
-This includes travel time, traffic counts, urban canvas and land use and ARC GIS online. - The DCHC MPO's coordination with the transit operators is outstanding.
+- The DCHC allows easy access to all plans and programs and an associated online funding database is also available.
+DCHC has started interactive mapping on their website as well.
+This includes travel time, traffic counts, urban canvas and land use and ARC GIS online. - The MPO's coordination with the transit operators is outstanding.
 The transit operators spoke about how fortunate they are to be in the DCHC MPO.
 They have staff conversations with the MPO and feel their voices are being heard.
-The addition of the transit representation on the DCHC MPO board did not create a significant difference because the relationship was already good.
-Overall, the DCHC MPO does an excellent job of including the transit operators/providers in all areas of the planning process.
+The addition of the transit representation on the MPO board did not create a significant difference because the relationship was already good.
+Overall, the MPO does an excellent job of including the transit operators/providers in all areas of the planning process.